budisentosa/atidone/README.md

 NUXT_OAUTH_GITHUB_CLIENT_ID="my-github-oauth-app-id"
 NUXT_OAUTH_GITHUB_CLIENT_SECRET="my-github-oauth-app-secret"
 ```

+#### 2. Username/Password Authentication
+No additional setup required - users can register with a username and password directly on the `/auth` page.

+### Session Configuration

 To create sealed sessions, you also need to add `NUXT_SESSION_PASSWORD` in the `.env` with at least 32 characters: